postmanlabs/postman-mcp-server/README.md

 ### VS Code integration

-To install in VS Code, add the following to the *.vscode/mcp.json* s file:
+To install in VS Code, add the following to the *.vscode/mcp.json* file:

 ```json
 {